microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

 1. **Initialize Azure Repo Subscription with Cobalt**

-    This step helps setup your Azure Devops repo with Cobalt templates that matter to you.
+    This step helps setup your Azure Devops repo with Cobalt Advocated Pattern Templates that matter to you.
 These are common instructions that are needed for any audience interested in using Cobalt for infrastructure automation.

     * Create a new project
         * Sign-in to Azure DevOps (https://azure.microsoft.com/en-us/services/devops/)